Psychedelic

 Together we hold the space for participants to explore the inner landscape of their relationships and the innate intelligence and empathy that can emerge when safety and trust are restored.
 Ketamine, as we have experienced, is one spoke on the wheel.
-We introduce couples, individuals and groups to this powerful medicine with respect and recognition that integration, mindfulness and other mind manifesting non drug practices are also important change agents.
+We introduce couples, individuals and professionals to this powerful medicine with respect and recognition that integration, mindfulness and other mind manifesting non drug practices are also important change agents.

 This is a safe, structured retreat led by a staff of licensed and highly experienced therapists and physicians in the beautiful Catskill Mountains at MENLA Retreat and Spa.